samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common (Requires Attunement by a Spellcaster)*

 Etched with eldritch runes, this 1-inch-diameter ruby allows you to use a Simple or Martial weapon as a Spellcasting Focus for your spells.
 For this property to work, you must attach the ruby to the weapon by pressing the ruby against it for at least 10 minutes.
-Thereafter, the ruby can’t be removed unless you detach it as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, the weapon is destroyed, or your Attunement to the ruby ends.
+Thereafter, the ruby can't be removed unless you detach it as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, the weapon is destroyed, or your Attunement to the ruby ends.

 Magic Items (S)
 ---------------